victorkreutzfeldt/real-time-inference-distributed-multimodal-systems/README.md

 python wrapper.py --variant PaMo --snr_dB -5
 ```

-Each run produces a `.gz` file containing the curve data that depicts inference performance evolution over time.
+Each run produces a `.gz` file in `data/results/` containing the curve data that depicts inference performance evolution over time.
 After collecting the `.gz` files for the three different variants per SNR, use the `plot_per_snr.py` script to generate the curves reported in the paper.
 Running, for example:
 ```bash
 python wrapper.py --snr_dB -5
 ```
-will generate the `.txt` files suitable for TikZ plotting and a sketch of the figure in `results/figs`.
+will generate the `.txt` files suitable for TikZ plotting and a sketch of the figure in `data/results/figs`.

 ## 📝 Citing this Repository and License
 This code is subject to the MIT license.
 If you use any part of this repository for research, please consider citing our work.